TVLuke/Democracy-Exchange/README.md

 # Democratic System Exchange

 There are lots of parlamentary democracies out there.
-An most likely, for people in them the wy their elections work seems 'normal'.
-However while in all elections people vote, what they vote exactly, how they do it, wht is actualy counted and how this transforms into parlamemntary seats and mojorities is different in every country.
+An most likely, for people in them the way their elections work seems 'normal'.
+However while in all elections people vote, what they vote exactly, how they do it, what is actualy counted and how this transforms into parlamemntary seats and mojorities is different in every country.

-This is a stupid idea to learn about the diferent ways we count votes by projecting the votes from one country with the electoral-system in another country.
+**This is a stupid idea to learn about the diferent ways we count votes by projecting the votes from one country with the electoral-system in another country.**

 Of course the electoral system shapes the landscape of parties and the way people vote tactically. so these projections are not actually legitimate.
 But they